 This marks the first time the federal government has been sued for the secretive practice known as extraordinary rendition where CIA agents essentially kidnap people overseas and then transport them to overseas prisons.

 He was only released after the CIA realized they had detained the wrong man.
-After the ACLU announced the lawsuit on Tuesday, Khaled El-Masri spoke to reporters by videophone from Germany.
+After the ACLU announced the lawsuit on Tuesday, Khalid El-Masri spoke to reporters by videophone from Germany.

 His lawsuit comes at a time when the Bush administration’s secret practices are coming under intense scrutiny in Europe.
 Investigations are underway throughout the region over the CIA kidnappings as well as the possibility that the U.S. has operated secret prisons inside Europe.

 ABC News reported earlier this week, the U.S. was operating two such prisons as recently as last month.
 The men were moved ahead of Secretary of State Condoleezza Rice’s trip to Europe and are now being held in a secret prison in North Africa.

 On Tuesday President Bush defended his administration clandestine operations.